philipnjuguna66/advanta/README.md

 ```

 Configuration
-At your project root, create a .env file and in it set the consumer key and consumer secret as follows
+At your project root, create a .env file and in it set the PARTNER ID , API KEY and SHORT CODE as follows
 ```.dotenv
 ADVANTA_PARTNER_ID=
 ADVANTA_API_KEY=